ConnectedHumber/AQgraph/README.md

 **Setup AQgraph in a development environment on Ubuntu**

-Install and configure apache and mod-wsgi-py3 (config not covered here).
+Install and configure apache, memcached and mod-wsgi-py3 (config not covered here).
 This is a brief overview.
 Ensure you secure and configure your installation correctly in production.

     sudo apt-get install apache2
     sudo apt-get install libapache2-mod-wsgi-py3
+    sudo apt-get install memcached

 Make a directory to serve from